Of Land Devourers and Those Who Hold Back the Fall of the Sky

 This workshop will address the following question: How, then, do various actors imagine, enact, and enable solidarities across border regimes, policy cycles, and immediate concerns and relations?

-Popular Strugles Against Extractivism in Abya Yala
+Popular Struggles Against Extractivism in Abya Yala

 Workshop facilitated by Gustavo Hernández-Calderón and Carol Turizo presented by SoliSur.